Lafayette man arrested for beating, critically injuring a 65-year-old

 The wounded man was rushed to an area hospital and is currently listed in critical condition.

-Luna, 34, has been arrested and charged with first degree murder.
+Luna, 34, has been arrested and charged with attempted first-degree murder.

 He's being held in parish prison on a $150,000 bond.